owncloud/ocis/services/web/README.md

 # Web Apps

 The administrator of the environment is capable of providing custom web applications to the users.
-This feature is useful for organizations that have specific web applications that they want to provide to their users.
+This feature is useful for organizations that want to provide third party or custom apps to their users.

 It's important to note that the feature at the moment is only capable of providing static (js, mjs, e.g.) web applications and does not support injection of dynamic web applications (custom dynamic backends).

 ## Loading Applications

-Loading applications is provided in three ways:
+Loading applications is achieved in three ways:

 * By loading a web application from a user-provided path, by setting the `WEB_APPS_PATH` environment variable.
 * By loading a web application from the default ocis home directory, e.g. `$OCIS_BASE_DATA_PATH/web/assets/apps`.